-In 2008, another Biomet hip was recalled.
-This hip recall was for its Biomet brand Modular Microplasty Cup Inserter, an instrument for its hip prosthesis acetabular cup component.
-The reason for the hip implant recall was that the weld at the lock location could break during impaction, a condition of being pressed closely together and firmly fixed.
+In 2008, another hip replacement by Biomet was recalled.
+This recall was for Biomet’s Modular Microplasty Cup Inserter, an instrument for its hip prosthesis acetabular cup component.

 For privacy reasons, you may be asked to request this information in person.